27: THOMAS AND GEORGIE AND ABE, OH MY!

 St. John’s Episcopal Church is known as the “Church of the Presidents” and is located near Lafayette Square.
 Beginning with James Madison, every president has been an occasional attendee at St. John’s.
 I wanted to go inside and stand in Pew 54, which is the pew reserved for the President; however, the doors were locked.

-From the “Church of the Presidents”, I was carried back across Lafayette Square to Blair House; which was not only the residence of a President for awhile, it was also the site of an assassination attempt.
+From the “Church of the Presidents”, I was carried back across Lafayette Square to Blair House; which was not only the residence of a President for a while, it was also the site of an assassination attempt.
 Blair House was constructed in 1824 and is the oldest of the four structures that make up the President’s Guest House complex.
 With 119 rooms and over 70,000 square-feet of living space, Blair House is actually larger than the White House.

 During President Harry Truman’s time in office, Blair House served as his primary residence while the White House was undergoing interior renovations.
 On November 1, 1950, two Puerto Rican nationalists unsuccessfully tried to assassinate Truman while he napped in a second-story bedroom.